-As consideration for the City to enter into this Agreement, the Owner agrees, at its own cost and expense, to complete, or cause to be completed, the work or improvements described in Exhibit D within the times established therefor in Exhibit D. The Owner shall secure any and all permits which may be required by the City or any other governmental agency affected by the construction of the work or improvements described in Exhibit D. The Owner accepts responsibility for and shall be responsible for identification of and compliance with all applicable laws pertaining to the construction and installation of the work or improvements described on Exhibit D and the contract or contracts pertaining thereto.
+As consideration for the City to enter into this Agreement, the Owner agrees, at its own cost and expense, to complete, or cause to be completed, the work or improvements described in Exhibit D within the times established therefor in Exhibit D. Improvements can be inclusive of work completed within the last five years of the start date of this contract.
+The Owner shall secure any and all permits which may be required by the City, or any other governmental agency affected by the construction of the work or improvements described in Exhibit D. The Owner accepts responsibility for and shall be responsible for identification of and compliance with all applicable laws pertaining to the construction and installation of the work or improvements described on Exhibit D and the contract or contracts pertaining thereto.
 The Owner will neither seek to hold nor hold the City liable for, and will hold the City harmless with respect to, any consequences of any failure by the Owner to correctly determine the applicability of any such requirements to any contract he/she/they enter into.
 In addition to the foregoing, the Owner hereby agrees to and will comply with all applicable local, state, and federal statutes, regulations, rules, codes (including building codes), ordinances, and other requirements of governmental authorities now or hereafter in effect ("Applicable Laws") pertaining to the use of the Historic Property.
 Owner must give the City immediate written notice on Owner's becoming aware that the use or condition of the Historic Property is in violation of any Applicable Laws.